Naginreed/irl-cae_iOS-Mac/README.md

 > [!NOTE]
 > This Server takes the Two SRTLA Streams and combine them to one
 > [!IMPORTANT]
-> This Service costs $10 USD, but can be also hosted on your own machine, with enough technical knowledge
+> This Service costs $10 USD.
+Completely free alternatives are also available but need more technical knowledge to setup

 2.a - Create an Account with [Github](https://github.com/signup) *(If you already have one skip to Login)* You then need to Verify your E-Mail Address and [Login](https://github.com/login)